 Installment payment plans are increasingly popular in Canada and beyond, especially amongst Millennials, Gen Y, and Gen Z.

-, Millennials face generation-specific problems specifically related to finances: They have less money to spend and encumbered with debt.
+, Millennials face generation-specific problems specifically related to finances: They have less money to spend, and are encumbered with debt.
 They’re also weary of trying to enter the housing market, and are distrustful of traditional financial institutions in general.
 So, for them, more flexible, transparent, and staggered payment options are ideal.

-Offering your millennial audience the option to pay in equal bi-weekly or monthly payments provides them the financial relief and freedom they seek as they juggle more debts and financial concerns than any other generation.
+Offering your Millennial audience the option to pay in equal biweekly or monthly payments provides them the financial relief and freedom they seek as they juggle more debts and financial concerns than any other generation.
 Convenient, are key to winning their business, as they are “turning to brands that can offer the maximum convenience at the lowest cost," to their bank accounts and to them personally.

 2. Paying over time is a quick and easy customer experience (Spoiler alert: This is what modern customers expect).

-And it doesn’t matter what the customer is shopping for: Instalment payments are a popular choice for anyone shopping in retail or apparel (think Sephora, Boohoo, Steve Madden, or Garage); electronics (think Lenovo, Samsung, or The Source); home and furniture goods (think Wayfair, Endy, or Article); or even sporting goods (think Taylormade).
+And it doesn’t matter what the customer is shopping for: Installment payments are a popular choice for anyone shopping in retail or apparel (think Sephora, Boohoo, Steve Madden, or Garage); electronics (think Samsung, or The Source); home and furniture goods (think Wayfair, Endy, or Article); or even sporting goods (think Taylormade).
 Whether used for big- or small-ticket items, having that option in place will instantly modernize your customer experience and bring you even closer to meeting modern customer expectations.